-One of the biggest disappointments I’ve run into with couples as a wedding ring designer is finding someone feeling underwhelmed with their dull plain platinum rings.
+One of the biggest disappointments for newly married couples is feeling underwhelmed with their now dull plain platinum rings.

 All they wanted was a plain and simple wedding band with an expanse of shiny platinum.
 Yummy.
 Only it doesn’t stay shiny for long.
 This is not what they signed up for!

 In this blog I’ll be comparing white gold and platinum because I am asked most often to compare these two metals.